Why Too Hot To Handle's Chloe Veitch Regrets Wearing Heavy Makeup On Camera

 Stop everything, because Too Hot To Handle's highly-anticipated reunion episode is finally streaming on Netflix.
-Each of the singles made an appearance on the special, including Chloe Veitch, the 20-year-old British model who became a fan favorite for her quirky remarks, bubbly personality, and intricate makeup looks.
-In fact, Twitter has been discussing her lashes, lids, and lip color since the show launched.
+Each of the singles made an appearance on the special, including Chloe Veitch, the 20-year-old British model who became a fan favourite for her quirky remarks, bubbly personality, and intricate makeup looks.
+In fact, Twitter has been discussing her lashes, lids, and lip colour since the show launched.

 "Chloe was giving us FACE for every episode of Too Hot To Handle.
 Babygirl said makeup?
 Applied.
 Lashes?
 Got em.
 Lipstick?
 Never smudged," wrote one Twitter user.
 Although full glam became her signature look, she tells Refinery29 in an exclusive interview that she'd do things differently if she got another shot.